rob5standingby/prusa-i3-mk2/README.md

 ## IV.
 Maintenance
+A lot of this information I have learned from Thomas Sanladerer.
+You can find his channel on YouTube [here](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A).

 ### After Every Spool of Filament
 The following maintenance should be performed after printing with approximately one spool (or 1KG) of filament.

+- [ ] Screws that tighten to plastic parts can often use a re-snugging.
-- Tighten the nuts on the pullies.
+- [ ] Tighten the set screws on the geared pullies on the motors.
-- Ensure belts are properly tensioned.
+- [ ] Ensure belts are properly tensioned.
+The largest part of belt stretching occurs under the first few weeks of being under tension, but it doesn't hurt to periodically check this.
+- [ ] **Bearings** Bearings are supposed to smoothly guide what they're carrying.
+The hotend and print bed should be moving smoothly.
-- Clean and lubricate the smooth rods. *TODO* Add notes about lubrication of rods
+- [ ] Clean and lubricate the smooth rods. *TODO* Add notes about lubrication of rods
-- Inspect wiring coming from the hotend.
+- [ ] Inspect wiring coming from the hotend.
 Ensure nothing is frayed or out of place.
 Adjust if necessary.
-- Verify both wiring bundles are firmly attached to the black electronics box at the rear of the printer.
+- [ ] Verify both wiring bundles are firmly attached to the black electronics box at the rear of the printer.

 ### As Needed
 **PEI Sheet**